UFC Fight Night: Lewis vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Dober throws significantly more leather — a 1.8 sig. strike per minute gap.
 Dariush is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Dariush has tighter striking defense, making opponents miss more often.

 The Pick: Beneil Dariush over Drew Dober.
-We're leaning Dariush here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Dariush at 65% implied while our model sees 71% — a 6-point disagreement that could signal value.
+The model is firm on this one: Dariush at 75%.
+Notably, the betting market has Dariush at 65% implied while our model sees 75% — a 10-point disagreement that could signal value.

 Omari Akhmedov